 Visiting Sarehole Mill

-Pupils will be able to explore this magnificent 250 year working old water mill, discovering how people lived and worked here a long time ago.
-Many taught sessions are themed around National Curriculum topics, and local history is at the forefront of our programme at Sarehole Mill.
-Our outdoor setting makes it the perfect place to give your topics a local perspective, such as exploring the River Cole for your Rivers topic, discovering a local Prehistoric site, or discovering the inspiration behind the famous J.R.R Tolkien who spent his childhood growing up at Sarehole.
-Pupils will develop key skills and gain valuable knowledge for subjects such as geography, history, art and literacy.
+Students will be visiting a 250 year old watermill located in Hall Green.
+Our taught sessions are themed around National Curriculum topics, and local history is at the forefront of our programme at Sarehole Mill.
+Our outdoor setting makes it the perfect place to give your topics a local perspective, discovering a local Prehistoric site, or discovering the inspiration behind the famous J.R.R Tolkien who spent his childhood growing up at Sarehole.
+Students will develop key skills and gain valuable knowledge for subjects such as geography, history, art and literacy.

 Cole Bank Road

 All visits require advanced booking - this includes teacher previews and taught sessions.